BlueBrain/nexus/src/main/paradox/docs/api/index.md

 All Nexus services expose a RESTful interface over HTTP(S) for synchronous communication.
 The generally adopted transport format is JSON based, specifically [JSON-LD](https://json-ld.org/).

 The services operates on 3 primary types of resources: Organizations, Projects and Resources.
-Each of them is constrain by a set of [SHACL] rules, grouped in what is called a Schema.
+Each of them is constrained by a set of [SHACL] rules, grouped in what is called a Schema.

 ![Resources tree](./assets/resources-tree.png "Resources tree")

 * An **@ref:[organization](./admin/admin-orgs-api.md)** is used to organize and categorize its sub-resources.
 * A **@ref:[project](./admin/admin-projects-api.md)** is rooted on a given `organization`.
 It is used to organize and categorize its sub-resources while providing a way to [interact with its sub-resources conveniently](https://bluebrain.github.io/nexus/docs/api/admin/admin-projects-api.html#prefix-mappings).
 * A **@ref:[resource](./kg/kg-resources-api.md)** is rooted on a given `project`.
 In this level of the hierarchy, multiple types of resources can be found.
 Each of them has a different purpose:
-  - A **@ref:[schema](./kg/kg-schemas-api.md)** is a resource that defines a set of rules and constrains using [SHACL].
+  - A **@ref:[schema](./kg/kg-schemas-api.md)** is a resource that defines a set of rules and constraints using [SHACL].
   - A **@ref:[resolvers](./kg/kg-resolvers-api.md)**: is a resource that defines the way ids are retrieved inside a project.
   - A **@ref:[views](./kg/kg-views-api.md)**: is a resource that describes the way indexing is applied to certain resources inside a project.
   - A **@ref:[file](./kg/kg-files-api.md)**: is a binary resource.